+Note that Report Types and Report Titles may contain commas, single or double quotes which will be saved as per CSV standards.
+CSV files containing Unicode Report Titles and Report Types that contain characters that are not in the same locale as the computer reading the CSV may require some user intervention in order to open them properly.

 The Excel export will contain a row for every recipient of every Report Schedule as shown below (note the addition of an extra column to identify multiple rows that belong to the same ReportSchedule, the number in this cell will be identical for each row of the same Report Schedule and different to rows for other report schedules even if the other Report Schedules have the same “Report Title” and “Report Type”):